 Her research included a unique year-long apprenticeship working in the preschools and infant/toddler centers of Pistoia, Italy.
 Upon graduation in 1998, Amy accepted her dream job as a teacher with a group of young toddlers at Nonotuck Community Child Care Center in Massachusetts.
 She then moved to San Francisco, where she worked with preschoolers at The Little School in San Francisco.

-For about 10 years Amy has also worked as an early childhood education consultant, presenting at national and local conferences and providing customized preschool and infant/toddler center trainings.
+Since 1998, Amy has also worked as an early childhood education consultant, presenting at national and local conferences and providing customized preschool and infant/toddler center trainings.
 Her strong experience with the Reggio Approach and the relationship-based pedagogy developed in Pistoia, Italy form the foundation of her philosophy of teaching and of child development.